AJMansfield/Intelligence-Core-Public/kttu03.md

 By dusk, you reach the point you've identified to turn off from the road, and strike camp just in time to escape the evening rains.
 You take third watch.
-All is silent under the cold gaze of that distant star.
+All is silent under the cold gaze of the distant star.

 Another day dawns.
 Third day, seventh week, year 4545.